ralphv/nodetastic/README.md

 * Advanced meta-data per function (Attributes in C#/Annotations in JAVA) via specially formatted embedded comments.
 * Parameters of functions are either reserved words (services) or GET/POST parameters.
 * Basic GET/POST parameters are automatically checked and can be type checked as well via hungarian notation.
+* Path is deduced from the nesting structure of handlers.
 * If you are familiar with AngularJS, you will feel right at home.
 * In theory your code can be used by multiple transport layers (other than http) because of the abstraction provided.
 * Support for client side caching (304) and server side cashing.